SKopsap/strive-m2-d9-favorite-albums/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project - Artist News
+# Project - Favorite Albums

 > Our first Bootstrap5 project used to wet our feet using bootstraps standard components, no major frontend framework implemented, just a simple bootstrap one pager.